 Kenai National Wildlife Refuge offers top-notch fishing, but it also presents angling challenges.
 Each body of water has its own fish ecology and regulations.
 Bears also can be a factor.
+Please familiarize yourself with safety in bear country.
 Salmon (sockeye, coho, Chinook and chum) and trout (rainbow and Dolly Varden) are commonly fished on the Kenai River.

 Tip from ranger Leah Eskelin:

 “Follow the salmon.
 If you are fishing for trout, pay attention to the life cycle of the salmon and change flies to match.
 While salmon are actively spawning, egg patterns work best.
 But when salmon die and their carcasses begin to deteriorate, flesh flies are the name of the game.
 In the spring, before spawning salmon return to the river, young salmon are still living in the river, so alevin flies will be attractive to resident trout.”